hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 ### Documentation

-The tool parses comments of functions and types by the nearby code position to description properties in the schema.
+The tool parses comments of functions and types by the nearby code position to describe properties in the schema.
 For example:

 ```go
 // Creates an author